LL.M. Degree Specializations

 Public Interest Law*

-With the approval of the Assistant Dean for Graduate Studies and International Student Programs, students may also develop their own specializations in fields of their choice.
+With the approval of the Assistant Dean for Graduate Studies and International Student Programs, students may also develop their own specialization in a field of their choice.
 Students may not create individualized specializations that are substantially similar to existing specializations.

 News